 I have been around the Aggie family for about four years now.
 I have witnessed families raise future generations as they teach their children the War Hymn before the alphabet.
-I have seen fourth and fifth generations take pictures together as they watch the youngest finally earn their ring.
+I have seen fourth and fifth generations take pictures together as they watch the youngest finally earn her ring.
 These Aggies not only raise future Aggies, but they also adopt and teach.
 I fall into the latter category.
 Though I have not attended Texas A&M officially, I consider myself to be an adopted Aggie.
-I have learned a few things here and there but the most important value I have is that the Aggies are not former Aggies at all, but always remain part of something bigger – the Aggie Family.
-We all know that every great story starts this way and following tradition, “I’ve got a little story for ya Ags.”
+I have learned a few things here and there, but the most important value I have realized is that the Aggies are not former Aggies at all.
+Former students always remain part of something bigger – the Aggie Family.
+We all know that every great story starts this way and following tradition, “I’ve got a little story for ya, Ags.”

-Due to family hardships in my life I never expected myself to go to college.
-No one in my family had ever graduated from college and because money has always been so tight, I was raised with the understanding that my sister was smarter than me and needed to go to college.
-As a family we would help focus and send her to college so she could make something of herself.
-Because of this and my mother needing my help tending to my grandfather slowly dying from Parkinson’s disease, I never really looked into colleges.
-I had accepted my fate that I would never obtain a Bachelors degree.
+Due to family hardships in my life, I never expected myself to go to college.
+No one in my family had ever graduated from college; and, because money has always been so tight, I was raised with the understanding that my sister was smarter than me and needed to go to college.
+As a family we would focus and help send her to college so she could make something of herself.
+Because of this and my mother needing my help tending to my grandfather who was slowly dying from Parkinson’s disease, I never really looked into colleges.
+I had accepted my fate—that I would never obtain a Bachelor’s degree.

 The first time I set foot in Aggieland was for a first date with a person who is now my fiancé.
 It was on this date that I fell head over heels for Texas A&M. Looking back, she knew that I had never gotten a chance to explore colleges.
-So, she gave me the best thing anyone has ever given me, a personalized tour of Texas A&M’s campus and a spark of hope that even I could go to college.
+So, she gave me the best gift anyone has ever given me, a personalized tour of Texas A&M’s campus and a spark of hope that even I could go to college.
 She took me up and down the streets of the campus explaining every building, every statue and every tradition as we passed it.
-I was blown away with the history and the traditions that appeared to be oozing from every corner on the campus!
+I was blown away by the history and the traditions that appeared to be oozing from every corner on the campus!
 Not only were the traditions so refreshing – countering the instability in my family life – but, hearing an individual express such passion and respect for a university was something of which I had never heard.
 As we continued through the date, meeting Sully, the Century Tree, Kyle and the others I just kept falling more and more in love with this university.

-When our date ended at the Bonfire memorial I was nervous because with such greatness that this university seemed to offer there was this tragic accident in its history.
-But for the first time, I heard the story of bonfire from the Aggie family.
+When our date ended at the Bonfire memorial, I was nervous because with the unrivaled greatness that this university seemed to offer, there was this tragic accident in its history.
+But for the first time, I heard the story of Bonfire from the Aggie family.